 Who needs an ID number in Thailand?

 All Thai citizens automatically get an ID number and can apply for a national ID card (บัตรประจำตัวประชาชน) from the age of 7 to 70.
-Foreign residents immigrating to Thailand will only need a tax ID number if they are working, carrying out business, or involved in financial transactions and have to pay income tax (ภาษีรายได้).
+Foreign residents immigrating to Thailand need a tax ID number if they are staying in the country for longer than 180 days, as they must pay income tax (ภาษีรายได้) on assessable income.

 International students (นักเรียนต่างชาติ) usually don’t need an ID number as you’re not allowed to work with a student visa (วีซ่านักเรียน).
 Likewise, pensioners and retirees (ผู้รับบำนาญและผู้เกษียณอายุ) won’t need one unless they want to get a job.
 Although the number does function as an ID number, foreign residents can typically use other official forms of ID (e.g., passports (หนังสือเดินทาง)).